ABOUT US

 Our Charter

-The ADF Financial Services Consumer Centre (ADF Consumer) is a Department of Defence entity established in 2006.
-We exist to serve ADF members and operate under a Charter issued by the Chief of the Defence Force.
-Our role is to:
+The Australian Defence Force Financial Services Consumer Centre (ADF Consumer) was established in 2006.
+ADF Consumer is an expert and impartial entity that has three tasks under a Charter issued by the Chief of the Defence Force.
+The three tasks include:

 Annual Report